thatlarrypearson/telemetry-obd/README.md

 ## Raspberry Pi System Installation

-The recommended Raspberry Pi system is a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) or [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/) with 4 GB RAM or more.
-The full 64 bit release of [Raspberry Pi OS](https://www.raspberrypi.com/software/) version 11 (bullseye) or newer, including the GUI is the recommended operating system.
+The recommended Raspberry Pi system is a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/) or Raspberry Pi 5 with 4 GB RAM or more.
+The full 64 bit release of [Raspberry Pi OS](https://www.raspberrypi.com/software/) version 12 (bookworm) or newer, including the GUI is the recommended operating system.
 When choosing a [Micro-SD card](https://en.wikipedia.org/wiki/SD_card) for storage, look for Internet resources like [Best microSD Cards for Raspberry Pi & SBCs](https://bret.dk/best-raspberry-pi-micro-sd-cards/) as a guide to making an appropriate selection.
 Select cards 32 GB or larger.

 After installing Raspberry Pi OS on a Raspberry Pi 4 computer,  update the operating system to the newest version.
 One way to do this is as follows: